New legal realism

+Overview

 Although it draws on the older legal realism from the first half of the twentieth century, new legal realism differs in important ways.
 Notably, it moves beyond the older field's emphasis on judges, courts, and formal legal systems.
 New legal realism examines law in people's everyday lives, using an interdisciplinary combination of current social science methods, including qualitative, quantitative, and experimental approaches.
 It is characterized by a “ground-level up” perspective, which focuses on laypeople's experiences with law as well as studying legal professionals and formal institutions.
 Research methods are chosen according to evolving research questions, responding to changing understandings as knowledge accumulates.
 This and other features of NLR fit well with the American pragmatist philosophical tradition.
 Some NLR scholars view their pragmatist approach as a way of bridging between more objective social science (describing how it "is') and more normative policy goals (how it "ought" to be).